JakobHuemer/3ahtim-medtwt_wiederholung-keyboardlayout/README.md

 - Colemak
 - Workman

-All layouts are based on the ANSI US layout and keys although this may change if there is enough timeout for different language layouts as layouts need some amount of work to correctly import them into the code.
+All layouts are based on the ANSI US layout and keys although this may change if there is enough time for different language layouts as layouts need some amount of work to correctly import them into the code.

 #### Use custom Layout